valerygrebnev/xml2html/Xml2Html/README.txt

 The source XML file should use the same syntax/schema as the “cd_catalog.xml” (included in the project).
 For convenience, the source XML file is added to the project debug arguments configuration.

-Run nmake to build from CLI.
+Run nmake to build the program using MSVC CLI.
+On Linux, run make -f makefile4make.

 IMPLEMENTATION